Or so we are made to think.

-Minimalism is a lifestyle about evaluating your possessions and your mindset and this is what has really attracted me to it and what has persuaded me to declutter and get rid of ‘junk’.
+Minimalism is a lifestyle about evaluating your possessions and your mindset.
+This is what has really attracted me to it and what has persuaded me to declutter and get rid of ‘junk’.

 So why would one want to go minimalist?

-As I have talked about before, one of the reasons I went vegan was due to environmental impacts of meat and dairy industry.
-As a minimalist, I’d like to strive in becoming more Eco-friendly and using or wasting less of the planet’s resources.
+As I have talked about before, one of the reasons I went vegan was due to environmental impacts of the meat and dairy industry.
+As a minimalist, I’d like to strive to become more Eco-friendly and using or wasting less of the planet’s resources.

-With that being said I still stand by the fact that while I wish this wasn’t true, the world goes around thanks to money and while I aspire to live lightly that doesn’t mean I do not wish to live comfortably or make enough money, it just simply means that I probably chose to spend my money a lot different than you do.
+With that being said I still stand by the fact that, while I wish this wasn’t true, the world goes around thanks to money.
+While I aspire to live lightly that doesn’t mean I do not wish to live comfortably or make enough money, it just simply means that I probably chose to spend my money a lot different than you do.